 16 to 17 year olds must have written consent if parent/guardian not present when vaccinated

 PLEASE READ CAREFULLY

-- Schedule below or walk in on clinic days in bold (click on the schedule link in your county and you will see the dates in bold – each county has different clinic days).
+- Schedule below on clinic days in bold (click on the schedule link in your county and you will see the dates in bold – each county has different clinic days).